- Chart

 History and Background

-The Mosaic Company was formed in 2004 through the merger of IMC Global and Cargill's crop nutrition business.
-It is a leading global producer and marketer of concentrated phosphate and potash fertilizers.
-Key milestones include strategic acquisitions and expansions to solidify its position in the global fertilizer market.
+The Mosaic Company (MOS) was formed in 2004 through the merger of IMC Global and Cargill Crop Nutrition.
+Mosaic is one of the world's leading producers and marketers of concentrated phosphate and potash, essential crop nutrients.
+The company has since grown through strategic acquisitions and expansions, solidifying its position as a critical player in the global agricultural supply chain.

 Core Business Areas